Crown Honours Lists: Coronation Honours

 Coronation honours are awarded by the sovereign to mark their coronation.
 The honours are usually those within the sovereign's personal gift.

 Jubilee Honours

 Jubilee honours are awarded by the sovereign to mark their jubilee.
 The honours are usually those within the sovereign's personal gift.

 Demise Honours

-Demise honours are awarded after the death of a member of a royal consort or member of the royal family, examples include those Honours awarded after the deaths of Queen Elizabeth, The Queen Mother and Princess Margaret in 2002 and Prince Philip, Duke of Edinburgh in 2021.
+Demise honours are awarded after the death of a member of a royal consort or member of the royal family, examples include the honours awarded after the deaths of Queen Elizabeth, The Queen Mother and Princess Margaret in 2002, Prince Philip, Duke of Edinburgh in 2021, and Queen Elizabeth II in 2023.

 Dissolution Honours

 The Dissolution Honours List lists recipients of honours from the monarch after the dissolution of Parliament.
 Typically, the list will include retiring MPs, some of whom are customarily made life peers.
 The list may also include knighthoods for others who have served in Parliament, including those who may not want peerages.
 Appointments to the Privy Council of the United Kingdom are also made.